kubeshop/testkube/docs/docs/getting-started/step3-creating-first-test.md

 ## Kubernetes-native Tests

-Tests in Testkube are created as a Custom Resources in Kubernetes and live inside your cluster.
+Tests in Testkube are created as a Custom Resource in Kubernetes and live inside your cluster.

 You can create your tests directly as a Custom Resource, or use the CLI or the Testkube Dashboard to create them.

 This section provides an example of creating a _Postman_ test.
 Nevertheless, Testkube supports a long [list of testing tools](../category/test-types).

-## Creating a Postman test
+## Creating a Postman Test

 First, let's create a `postman-collection.json` file containing a Postman test (the file content should look similar to the one below):